-the side plates of the trigger housing 4.
-Trigger spring 42 seats against an adjustable screw 43 and bears on the forward face of the connector resiliently urging the connector into engagement with the trigger and through the connector, 75 the left end of the trigger pivot pin 41.
-A finger piece #57 extends into the trigger guard in position/tq be engaged by the finger for generally vertical movement and a lateral extension 49 at the upper end engages a notch 50 in the tail of the bolt stop 51.
-Preferably the slots 47a and 410/are disposed at an angle to each other so that the release has a combined translational and swinging movement, causing the extension 49 to follow closely the arcuate path of the notch 50 Support for the bolt stop is provided by 10 the bolt stop pin 15 which, as previously noted. assists in retaining the trigger housing in assembled relation to the receiver.
+Mounted on the left hand side of the trigger housing is the bolt stop release 47 which has elongated slots 47a and 47b supported beneath the head 23 of the safety pivot pin 22 and onthe left end of the trigger pivot pin 41.
+A finger piece #57 extends into the trigger guard in position/to/ be engaged by the finger for generally vertical/movement and a lateral extension 49 at the upper end engages a notch 50 in the tail of the bolt stop 51.
+Preferably the slots 47a and 41b are disposed at an angle to each other so that the release has a combined translational and swinging movement, causing the extension 49 to follow closely the arcuate path of the notch 10 50.
+Support for the bolt stop is provided by the bolt stop pin 15 which, as previously noted, assists in retaining the trigger housing in as-sembled relation to the receiver.
 The bolt stop is resiliently urged to swing about the pin 15 in a clockwise-direction, as viewed in Fig. 4, by a 15spring 52 seated in a blind hole in the receiver.
-Extending into the receiver under spring urging and withdrawable by the action of the shooter's finger on the fingerpiece 48 is the bolt stop shoulder 53 This shoulder normally extends a 20 substantial distance into the usual type of guide track 54 for the left hand bolt locking lug and places a definite rearward limit upon movement of the bolt.
-Since the bolt stop release 41 is protected by the trigger guard from accidental con- 25 ing a lug on said sear: a trigger pivotally mounttact with brush, a saddle scabbard or any other object which might dislodge an externally mounted bolt stop, it will be a practical impossibility to inadvertently pull the bolt free of the receiver.
+Extending into the receiver under spring urging and withdrawable by the action of the shooter's finger on the fingerpiece 48 is the bolt stop shoulder 53, This shoulder normally extends a 20 substantial distance into the usual type of guide track 54 for the left hand bolt locking lug and places a definite rearward limit upon movement of the bolt.
+Since the bolt stop release 41 is protected by the trigger guard from accidental contact with brush, a saddle scabbard or any other object which might dislodge an externally mounted bolt stop, it will be a practical impossibility to inadvertently pull the bolt free of the receiver.

 Although a single specific embodiment has been illustrated and described in detail, it should be understood that the invention is not to be considered as limited to the exact embodiment disclosed.
-It is intended that all modifications and 35equivalents falling within the terms of the appended claims shall be considered as a part of the invention.
+It is intended that all modifications and $^{35}$ equivalents falling within the terms of the appended claims shall be considered as a part of the invention.